 Further information on the Melitta Group Sustainability Strategy can be found at: www.melitta-group.com

 *The Ellen MacArthur Foundation is a globally acclaimed, non-profit organization based in the UK which has set itself the goal of promoting the circular economy principle.
 This means that raw materials like plastic do not end up as waste, but are recycled to create new products.
 The charity works with numerous major corporations as a strategic partner.
 Further information can be found at: www.ellenmacarthurfoundation.org

-The Compact is a 30cm catering dispenser that takes up the same space as a traditional cutter box.
-It's the perfect choice for kitchens with limited space.
+Smaller operations?
+The Wrapmaster Compact is 30cm wide and takes up the same amount of space as a traditional cutter box, whilst storing cling film, foil or baking parchment.
+The perfect choice for professional kitchens with limited workspace!